Updated on 30 August 2023

 Chapter 6: VOTING

 Vetoes, insufficient votes and competing drafts reveal an increasingly divided Security Council

 Since 2000, and especially since 2010, there has been a marked increase in divisive votes in the Security Council.
-In large part, this reflects the polarizing nature of some key items presently before the Council – including Syria, Yemen, Ukraine, the Palestinian question and Venezuela.
+In part, this reflects the polarizing nature of some key items presently before the Council – including Ukraine, Syria, Yemen, the Palestinian question and Iran's and the DPRK's nuclear programmes.
 However, it also reflects the fact that some Council members have become less willing to shield the Council’s divisions from public view.

 These cleavages are evident in three particular voting patterns:

 1) Council penholders are increasingly bringing to a vote draft resolutions which they know will be vetoed;

 2) Penholders are increasingly bringing to a vote drafts which they know will receive insufficient votes to be adopted; and

 3) It is now more frequent to see two or more competing draft resolutions on the same issue brought to a vote.

 These trends are reflected in the following statistics:

 Decade from 1990-1999: 4 draft resolutions